 Posted by Paul Wells on April 5, 2019

-In Oregon, over the last 3 decades, much progress has been made toward the goal of free elections.
+Over the last 30 years, much progress has been made toward the goal of free elections (Public Qualifying Primaries).
 Independent voters weren’t even recognized as a legitimate political group in 1990 – they are now.
-There’s no longer any attempt to defend public-funding of closed party primaries, and resentment over the exclusion of Independents in the presidential primary is growing.
+There’s no longer any attempt to defend public-funding of private party primaries, and resentment over the exclusion of Independents in the U.S. Presidential primary is growing rapidly.
 Still, it’s obvious that election reform efforts have stalled completely.

 The Hybrid Primary Election

 If your trying to navigate a maze and you reach a “dead end”, giving up isn’t the answer – but you do need to backtrack and attempt a different path.
-This is probably a good analogy for election reform in Oregon and elsewhere.
-Top-Two primary initiatives passed in both Washington State and California, but the Top-Two primary is a “dead-end” in both Oregon and Arizona.
-At this point, it’s not clear that Oregon or Arizona voters will ever support any non-partisan primary reform initiative.
+This is probably a good analogy for election reform in Oregon, Arizona, and elsewhere.
 The hybrid primary is an alternative solution that ultimately gets us to the same destination – the end of voter and candidate exclusion (free elections).

-Rather than abolishing partisan primaries, the hybrid primary uses a two-stage vote tally to combine the existing closed primaries with an open Top-Four election.
+Rather than abolishing major party primaries, the hybrid primary uses a two-stage vote tally to combine the existing closed primaries with a public Top-Four qualifying election.
 The major parties retain the ability to consolidate their base of support behind a single candidate for each office, while Independent and Minor Party voters secure the right to participate in selecting the top candidates for the general election ballot.
 Along the way, Minor Party and Independent candidates secure the right to equal ballot access.
 All of this without any additional cost to the taxpayer.